PHOTOGRAPHS

 A photograph of the temporary wooden cross that used to mark the war grave in France of Major Richard Guy Purcell, M.C., Royal Garrison Artillery, until a permanent stone marker was put in place at the Faubourg d’Amiens British Cemetery, Arras, Fran…

-A photograph of the temporary wooden cross that used to mark the war grave in France of Major Richard Guy Purcell, M.C., Royal Garrison Artillery, until a permanent stone marker was put in place at the Faubourg d’Amiens British Cemetery, Arras, France.
+A portrait of Major Richard Guy Purcell, M.C., Royal Garrison Artillery.
+Also, a photograph of the temporary wooden cross that used to mark his war grave in France, until a permanent stone marker was put in place at the Faubourg d’Amiens British Cemetery, Arras, France.
 The wooden cross is now in St. George’s Church, Damerham, Hampshire.
 Major Richard Guy Purcell (1888-1918), of White House, Ferring, Worthing in England, was the highest ranking Purcell to die as a soldier in the British Army in World War I. He was killed in action near Tilloy Wood in France in March 1918 at age 30 during the defense of Arras.
-He was survived by his widow, his daughter, and his father.
+The Military Cross was awarded to him posthumously.
+He was survived by his young widow, his daughter Margaret Francesca Mary Purcell (age 1), and his father.
 Major Purcell was commissioned a Second Lieutenant of Artillery in 1907 after completing training at the Royal Military Academy.
 He was the son of Colonel Matthew H. Purcell, Royal Engineers, son of Rear Admiral Edward Purcell, Royal Navy (who as a young midshipman served in sea engagements during the Napoleonic Wars), son of Captain Tobias Purcell, 1st Fencible Light Dragoons, of Timogue Castle, Co.
 Laois, Ireland, who was a descendant of the Purcells of Esker, Co.
 Kilkenny, a junior line of the Purcells of Loughmoe.
+Major Purcell’s only child, Margaret Purcell (Mrs. Harry Bernard Hollick), was the mother of the former Fiona Mary Francesca Hollick, now Fiona, Duchess of Leinster, spouse of Maurice FitzGerald, 9th Duke of Leinster.

 The year 2021 marks the centenary of the death of Lieutenant Martin Purcell, Irish Volunteers, who grew up in Clonkelly, Dundrum, Co.
 Tipperary, about 18 miles from Loughmoe Castle.
 He was killed in Tipperary on 30 May 1921 at age 19 during the Iris…